-101 Earth Science
+01 Earth Science 4 Hours

-4 Hours This course is designed for non-science majors to gain an understanding of astronomy, meteorology, and geology; includes laboratory experiences.
-Lecture 3 hours, Laboratory 3 hours.
+This course is designed for non-science majors to gain an understanding of astronomy, meteorology, and geology; includes laboratory experiences.

 Prerequisite: ACT Math score of 18 or higher; or SAT Math score of 470 or higher; or COMPASS Algebra score of 32 or higher; or completed MATH 106L or higher with a grade of "D" or higher.